Tyler Boyd Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Matchup vs. Los Angeles

-- Boyd's 65 receiving yards in his one career matchup against the Rams are 24.5 more than his over/under for Sunday's game.
+- In his one matchup against the Rams, Boyd's 65 receiving yards total is 23.5 more than his over/under for Sunday's game (41.5).

-- Boyd did not have a touchdown catch in that game against the Rams.
+- Boyd did not have a touchdown catch in that contest against the Rams.

-- This week Boyd will face the NFL's 24th-ranked pass defense (263.3 yards allowed per game).
+- The 263.3 yards per game the Rams are allowing through the air makes them the NFL's 24th-ranked pass defense.

 Recent Performances